 If you want to export your results, you can click the CSV button on the upper-right corner of the graph.
 By default, the file displays the top 1000 search strings across all channels.

-The CSV export option is available only to account owners.
+The CSV export option is available only to admins and account owners.

 Following up on search data

 Search analytics gives you insight into what your customers are looking for and where they are failing to find answers.

 To make end users more successful you can analyze search data (review searches with no clicks or no results, look at click-through, notice whether the best content appears in results, and so on), then take actions to improve search results and your knowledge base content.